Fender Bass VI: Electronics

-The original-issue Bass VI had three Jaguar-style single coil pickups (with the Magnetic Field Accumulators used on the Jaguar guitar-pickups), controlled by a panel of four slider switches (rather than the conventional three-position switch): three individual pickup on/off switches, plus the Jaguar-type 'low-frequency-attenuating' (high-pass) filter.
+The original-issue Bass VI had three Jaguar-style single coil pickups (with the Magnetic Field Accumulators used on the Jaguar guitar-pickups), controlled by a panel of three (later four) slider switches (rather than the conventional three-position switch): three individual pickup on/off switches, plus (from late 1962) the Jaguar-type 'low-frequency-attenuating' (high-pass) filter.

 When the Fender Jaguar was released in 1962, it used the Jazzmaster body with its unusual lead/rhythm electrics and the floating tremolo, but with a short scale-length neck, the Bass VI switch panel and two unique "toothed" pickups.
-Having only two pickups to control, the Jaguar's third slider switch served as a bass cut (also known as "strangle") switch.
+Having only two pickups to control, the Jaguar's third slider switch served as a bass cut switch.